2018 NER Meeting in Washington DC

 We are staying at the Hilton Hotel & Executive Meeting Center in Rockville, Maryland.
 Rooms are $109 plus tax.
 Come early, stay late.
 Based on availability, these same great rates are offered 2 days before and 2 days after our meeting.
 The Hilton is located across the street from the Twinbrook Metro Commuter Station, so getting down to the National Mall is easy, where you can visit the Smithsonian museums and national monuments.

-The Hilton special rate is only available by calling Hilton at (301) 468-1100.
+The Hilton special rate is also available by calling Hilton at (301) 468-1100.
 Mention the ACS and you will receive the $109 rate/night.

 Come to Washington in October!
 We have a great meeting planned for you.
 If you have any questions, please email Chris Carley, meeting coordinator.